Old Faithful Schedule

 The regularity of Old Faithful eruption times has always been a myth.
 It is not the largest, nor the most regular geyser in Yellowstone, but it does erupt more frequently than any other large geyser.
 And since it sits alone on its cone, shooting water hundreds of feet into the air, it is a spectacle that has drawn visitors since before Yellowstone became a National Park.

 Despite its lack of regularity, Park Rangers and scientists have figured out how to create a fairly realistic Old Faithful schedule.
 Every prediction depends on the length and amount of water in the last eruption, so they can only be predicted after the geyser erupts.
-In other words, you can’t plan you vacation to Yellowstone with Old Faithful times in mind.
+In other words, in my experience, you can’t plan your vacation to Yellowstone with Old Faithful times in mind.

 Fortunately, there are so many things to see and do in the Old Faithful and Upper Geyser Basin area, that you can be totally entertained while you wait for an Old Faithful eruption.